-The Commoners Party and the New E-Saan Movement have already begun their educational initiatives: The Commoners School and the New E-Saan School.
+The Commoner Party and the New E-Saan Movement have already begun their educational initiatives: The Commoner School and the New E-Saan School.

 A general election is currently set for November 2018 but the projected election date can still be pushed back further.
 The country’s premier has vowed not to give back power to civilian rule until the country is “free from conflict.”